lynnandtonic/airport-codes/README.md

 - Please use photos from Flickr that are licensed under Creative Commons.
 - If photos are not available on Flickr, please use Wikipedia with the same license.
-- Please save out 4 sizes of each image as a JPG with the filename convention `code-photographer.jpg`
+- Please the image as a JPG with the filename `assets/images/large/code-photographer.jpg`
-  - Card, 250px height, put in `assets/images/card`
-  - Small, 500px width, put in `assets/images/small`
-  - Medium, 900px width, put in `assets/images/medium`
-  - Large, 1500px width, put in `assets/images/large`
 - **Please optimize images** ([tinyjpg.com](https://tinyjpg.com/) is a good tool to do that)
+- If you add a new image, you can generate the other sizes by running the script `./sharp.js`

 - Add variable and photographer name to `/assets/globals/image-names.styl`.
 The photographer name must match how it is spelled in the image file name.
 So if an image is named `abq-david-basanta.jpg` you would add `'abq': 'david-basanta'` to the `image-names.styl`.

 ## Editing Templates

-Most site content is written in Jade templates which produce the site HTML.
+Most site content is written in Pug templates which produce the site HTML.

-The Jade files are located in `/templates` and `/src/views/templates`.
+The Pug files are located in `/templates` and `/src/views/templates`.

 Note that these aren't markdown files and the syntax and whitespace you use does matter quite a bit.
-See the [Jade documentation](http://jade-lang.com) to see how to use Jade.
+See the [Pug documentation](http://pugjs.com) to see how to use Pug.

 ## Editing CSS